mykelalvis/FT/Traveller/WORKING/Mongoose/Traders and Gunboats.md

 ## FAST TRADER, TYPE A3

-A stripped down version of the Far Trader, the A3 gives up some of its cargo space in favour of a more powerful drive and better manoeuvrability.
+A stripped down version of the Far Trader, the A3 gives up some of its cargo space in favor of a more powerful drive and better manoeuvrability.
 In areas where raiders or pirates lurk, this extra turn of speed can make all the difference.

 Normal crew consists of a pilot, navigator, engineer and 2 stewards.
 The fast trader is a Technology Level 11 design.